 You want me to go all the way to the United States and visit Alaska?!
 Seriously, you won’t regret a visit to this stunning city, the gateway to the wild and natural beauty of the state.
 If you love nature and the outdoors, there is an activity for you.
 Not to mention that Anchorage has some seriously hip places to stay, eat, and drink.

 Shirakawa-go is a super-traditional city, famous for its gasshō-zukuri homes.
 Tokyo and Osaka are wholly unlike most of the rest of Japan so it really takes some more effort to see the way the majority of the Japanese live.
 This charming city can be found in the Ono region of Japan and will give you an interesting insight into the history and culture of the area.

 7. Chomutov, Czech Republic

 You’ve probably never heard of Chomutov.
 And honestly, I probably wouldn’t have either if part of my manfriend’s family didn’t live there.
-I had the opportunity to visit this historic city, set on the banks of the river Chomutova, for Tom’s uncle’s birthday last year and found that it’s a beautiful place right at the foot of the mighty Ore Mountains.
+I had the opportunity to visit this historic city, set on the banks of the river Chomutova, for my partner’s uncle’s birthday last year and found that it’s a beautiful place right at the foot of the mighty Ore Mountains.
 You can always visit on a day trip if you can’t bear to leave your awesome hotel in Prague, but if you want to see a little more of the Czech Republic’s natural side, use this place as a gateway to visit the Bezruc Valley.